yochaigal/cairn/wip/2e/vald.md

 ### The Marchguard

-Beyond the Cities and beyond the Wood lies a place so wild, so dangerous, that only the extremely brave or extremely foolish dare set foot.
+At the margins of the realm and beyond the Woods lies a place so wild, so dangerous, that only the extremely brave or extremely foolish dare set foot.
 The borders of these lands are ever-shifting, growing, and changing along with the passage of time.
 And so the Marchguard was born.
 No one can remember when the Guard was formed nor who worked to create it, but all know their purpose: to protect the realm from any incursions that might cross the boundary and to prevent those attempting to cross without guidance.

 The Guard bends to no kings, knows no religion, and obeys no laws but their own.
 They lack even a central leadership, instead providing a masked volunteer to represent them in external negotiations.
 New members adopt a Blood Oath so powerful it is said to be inescapable by all but death itself.
 Of course, joining the Guard is rarely a choice, as their ranks are largely composed of ex-thugs, disgraced scholars, neglected knights, misbegotten rangers, and the like.
 This is how it must be, of course.
 For who else would willingly devote their lives to stand against such unknowable horrors?

 Bloodhounds are members of the Guard who have been awarded special commendations or have demonstrated true belief in their cause.
 Though this distinction carries no rank, they are no less respected or feared.
 These hunters have adopted a single purpose of duty: enforcing the Oath.
 Utilizing a network of spies, informants, and plants, they ensure that any who escape the Guard are forced to return or die in their attempt.

 The Guard sees little reason to engage in politics or other such short-sighted quarrels with the other factions.
-However, decades of living near the borders have brokered an uneasy friendship with the peoples of the Wood, whom they will treat with on a regular basis.
-And although it is rarely discussed, the Guard will come to their aid as well.
+However, decades of living near the borders have brokered an uneasy friendship with those who call the Woods their home, and will even treat with them on occasion.
+And although it is never discussed, on rare occasions the Guard will come to their aid as well.